iboard/docker-workstation/README.md

 will loose them on every logout!
 Instead of changing the RVM-Environment while you're logged in at the running image make your changes in the Dockerfile of the host!
+The same is true for any setup in dot-files within the user's home-path.

 now run: "rake -T <enter>"